williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/saml-login/index.md

 In this URL, replace `{yourOktaDomain}.com` with your org's base URL, and then input the following:

-- `idp=` is the value of your SAML IdP's `id`
+- `idp` is the value of your SAML IdP's `id`
-- `client_id=` is your OIDC Client Application's Client ID
+- `client_id` is your OIDC Client Application's Client ID
-- `redirect_uri=` needs to be URL encoded and to match a redirect URI that you configured in your OIDC application
+- `redirect_uri` needs to be URL encoded and to match a redirect URI that you configured in your OIDC application
 - `state` and `nonce` can have any value you want for the purposes of this example

 For a full explanation of all these parameters, see here: [OAuth 2.0 Request parameters](/docs/api/resources/oauth2.html#request-parameters).